 5. ) Watch Spectacular Winter Sunsets

 During the winter months here in Santa Cruz, the sunsets are truly phenomenal.
 The early setting sun sets the sky on fire with deep rich pink, orange, and red colors that will leave you awestruck.
 Santa Cruz winters bring cooler weather and rain, resulting in low humidity and crisp clean air.
 As a result, the winter air contains fewer particulates that can dull sunset colors or leave the air looking hazy.
 The daily light show of sunsets that look more like paintings than reality is best viewed in the Santa Cruz area between November and February.
-Find the best sunset viewing spots in the winter along West Cliff Drive or north at the beaches and bluffs along highway 1 near Davenport like Four Mile Beach or Davenport Landing.
+Find the best sunset viewing spots in the winter along West Cliff Drive or north at the beaches and bluffs along Highway 1 near Davenport like Four Mile Beach or Davenport Landing.